Minor Athlete Abuse Prevention Policy

 a.
 If an Adult Participant communicates one-on-one with a Minor Athlete via Electronic

-Communications, the Minor Athlete’s parent/legal guardian must be copied or included.
-If a
+Communications, the Minor Athlete’s parent/legal guardian, or another adult family member,

 b.
 The following exceptions apply to Section II(a):